egonw/bacting/paper/paper.md

 ## Grabbing Bacting from Groovy

-Use of Bacting in the Groovy language is taking advantage from the fact that it is available from Maven Central, allowing `@Grab` to be use to dynamically download the code as in this example for the *cdk* manager:
+Use of Bacting in the Groovy language takes advantage of the fact that it is available from Maven Central, allowing `@Grab` to be used to dynamically download the code as in this example for the *cdk* manager:

 ```groovy
 @Grab(